-Withdrawal can happen as either a Student Withdrawal or an Administrative Withdrawal.
-Student Withdrawals are initiated by the student as outlined below.
-Administrative Withdrawals occur when a student is unable or unwilling to carry out the Student Withdrawal steps.
+Withdrawal from College can happen as either a Student Withdrawal or an Administrative Withdrawal.
+Student Withdrawals are initiated by the student during the course of the semester whereas Administrative Withdrawals occur when a student is unable or unwilling to carry out the Student Withdrawal procedure.